datstat-consulting/critical-scale-liouville-reduction/fixed-shift-liouville-critical-scale/AI_USE.md

 # AI-use disclosure

-AI tools were used in a limited, assistive capacity for this repository.
+AI tools (ChatGPT 5.5 Plus Extended Thinking) were used in a limited, assistive capacity for this repository.
 The repository is presented as the first, deterministic-reduction half of the project; AI assistance was not used to assert or certify an unconditional proof of the remaining analytic obstruction.